The Sony A7iii is one of the best vlogging cameras on the market.

-This lens is perfect for a small vlogging kit because it’s not going to kill your arm while you’re holding it.
+This lens is perfect for a small vlogging kit because it will not kill your arm while holding it.

-Another reason why I love this lens paired with the Sony camera for video is that you can crop in, and this 28 suddenly becomes a 42.
+Another reason why I love this lens paired with the Sony camera for video is because you can crop in, and this 28 suddenly becomes a 42.

-So even though you don’t have a zoom range because this is a prime.
+So even though you don’t have a zoom range, this is a prime.

 You can still get two focal lengths out of this one lens, which is significant for video.

-However, I have noticed that the eye autofocus on this lens is not as snappy as other Sony lenses, and it’s not the sharpest lens.
+However, I have noticed that the eye autofocus on this lens is not as snappy as other Sony lenses and is not the sharpest.

 Do I think it’s worth the price?

 So I’ve no complaints there.
-I’ve definitely gotten my money’s worth out of this lens.
+I’ve gotten my money’s worth out of this lens.

-I was super pumped up because I have the Tamron 17 to the 28-millimeter lens.
+I was super pumped because I have the Tamron 17 to 28-millimeter lens.

-This is the first Tamron lens that I’ve used with the Sony non-system.
+This is the first Tamron lens I’ve used with the Sony non-system.

 This lens came out in 2019, and I’ve been fortunate enough to pair it up with the Sony A7iii.

-Now, this lens has 13 elements in 11 groups, and It also has 9 round after planes, which means that you will get some nice bokeh balls in the background, and it will give you some of that nice blurry depth of field.
+This lens has 13 elements in 11 groups and 9 round-after planes, which means you will get some nice bokeh balls in the background and give you some of that excellent blurry depth of field.

-The autofocus on this lens is excellent, very impressed that Tamron is done.
-I would say that autofocus is really sharp, really crisp, really fast.
+The autofocus on this lens is excellent; I am very impressed that Tamron is done.
+I would say that autofocus is sharp, really crisp, and fast.

-This lens has no image stabilization, so you’re going to want to pair it up with a full-frame camera that has the image stabilization, especially if you’re out there vlogging because otherwise, you’re gonna get some really shaky footage.
+This lens has no image stabilization, so you’ll want to pair it up with a full-frame camera that has image stabilization, especially if you’re out there vlogging because otherwise, you’ll get some shaky footage.

-Now, this lens does have a 67-millimeter filter thread, so you’re going to get a 67-millimeter filter or step-up ring if you’re going to be using this lens outside for vlogging.
+This lens has a 67-millimeter filter thread, so you’ll get a 67-millimeter filter or step-up ring if you use this lens outside for vlogging.

-This thing comes in at less than a pound at about 14.8 ounces or 420 grams, and it’s actually a nice light setup.
+This thing comes in less than a pound at about 14.8 ounces or 420 grams, and it’s a nice light setup.

-It’s going to be light enough where you can vlog with it without really breaking those arms.
-It’s also really nice, and it’s going to work really well on a gimbal.
+It will be light enough to vlog with it without breaking those arms.
+It’s also adorable, and it’s going to work well on a gimbal.

-The bad news is that sometimes dust will get down into that chamber, and it could clog up that zooming functionality, but to me, it really doesn’t matter if zoom is coming out or in internal or external zoom; it doesn’t really matter.
+The bad news is that sometimes dust will get down into that chamber, and it could clog up that zooming functionality, but to me, it doesn’t matter if Zoom is coming out or in internal or external zoom; it doesn’t matter.

-I can tell you that I think it creates some absolutely fantastic images, this is my first experience using Tamron, and I’ll be completely honest with you.
+I can tell you that I think it creates some fantastic images.
+This is my first experience using Tamron, and I’ll be frank with you.

-I’m pretty impressed; I think they’ve done a great job with this lens for a third-party company.
+I’m impressed; they’ve done a great job with this lens for a third-party company.

-Many people rave a review about that 28 to the 75-millimeter lens, and I would say that this 17 to 28 does an excellent job as well.
+Many people rave a review about that 28 to 75-millimeter lens, and I would say that this 17 to 28 does an excellent job.

-Now the downside with this lens is it only goes to 28 millimeters on a full-frame camera.
+Now, the downside of this lens is it only goes to 28 millimeters on a full-frame camera.

-One of the advantages is Sony full-frame cameras, which are you can instantly turn into an APSC.
+One of the advantages is Sony full-frame cameras, which you can instantly turn into an APSC.

 So, is this a lens that you should pick up?

-If you’re looking to save 1300 dollars over the Sony 16 to 35-millimeter f 2.8, I’d say yeah, definitely go ahead and pick up this lens.
+If you’re looking to save 1300 dollars over the Sony 16 to 35-millimeter f 2.8, I’d say go ahead and pick up this lens.

-In my opinion, this is one of the best budget zoom options for an ultra-wide-angle lens that you’re going to find on the market.
+This is one of the best budget zoom options for an ultra-wide-angle lens you will find on the market.

-It’s light enough to carry so that you can vlog with it; it’s going to give you some great images.
+It’s light enough to carry, so you can vlog with it; it will give you some great images.

 Are you looking for the best vlogging lens for Sony A7iii?

-I’m going to talk to you about a lens that I’ve been using for 2 months for all of my running gun videos, and that lens is the Sony 20 millimeter F1.8.
+I will talk to you about a lens I’ve been using for 2 months for all of my running gun videos: the Sony 20-millimeter F1.8.

 How good is this lens for vlogging?
 Let’s talk about it.

-I’m super excited to give you my full review of the Sony 20 millimeter F1.8.
+I’m excited to give you my full review of the Sony 20-millimeter F1.8.

-I’ve been using this lens for about 2 months now, and I’ve been using it with my Sony A7iii.
+I’ve been using this lens for about 2 months now and using it with my Sony A7iii.

-First, I can tell you that this lens is very light, very compact now; it’s not achieved master lines, but it does a fantastic job with all my vlogging needs.
+First, I can tell you that this lens is very light and compact now; it’s not achieved master lines, but it does a fantastic job with all my vlogging needs.

 It’s compact, and it fits very nicely on the Sony A7iii.
-It also has a rubber gasket around the back, allowing for a little bit of weather sealing.
+It also has a rubber gasket around the back, allowing for weather sealing.

-I can tell you that this lens does a great job with vlogging, making it a great full-frame vlogging setup.
+I can tell you that this lens does a great job with vlogging, making it a tremendous full-frame vlogging setup.

-Now the autofocus on this thing is perfect, very fast, very reliable.
-You can trust that this lens will keep you in focus while you’re holding that camera out there.
+The autofocus on this thing is perfect, fast, and reliable.
+You can trust that this lens will keep you focused while holding that camera out there.